Contains affiliate links. All opinions are honest, as always.

 When you bought your house, did it come with a beautiful front door, or are you making do with the uPVC plastic door you inherited?
 We are firmly in the second category, and I’ve never liked our dated, yellowing old plastic front door.
 We’ve had a few (eye-wateringly expensive) quotes for a new composite door over the years.
 But since our door works fine, it’s hard to justify replacing it.
 So I set about finding out how to paint a uPVC front door.
-Several people have been amazed that it’s possible to paint uPVC as it’s made of plastic.
-As you can see, it is possible, but it does take time and patience.
-If you’ve ever wondered how to makeover your uPVC front door using paint, read on for my guide.

 I did consider naming this blog post ‘How NOT To Paint a uPVC Front Door’ as my social media community will know how much of a nightmare it was.
 FrontDoorGate has been rumbling along for many months, and much blood, sweat and tears have been shed along the way.
 OK no blood, but tonnes of sweat and tears!
 But if you want to go for it, I have lots of tips to make painting uPVC easier.
+And I do think its worth all the trouble!

 What Paint Should You Use For a uPVC Front Door?

 My first piece of advice for anyone considering painting their uPVC door is to choose your paint wisely.
 I sadly did not choose the best paint, so I want you to benefit from my mistakes!
+I recommend Frenchic Al Fresco Paint which you can find here.
+Below you’ll find the one I used for this door that was a total pain!

 The Paint I Don’t Recommend To Paint Your Front Door